umbertocicciaa/umbertocicciaa/README.md

 # Me
 👋 Hello!
 I'm Umberto, a passionate Software Development Engineer with a focus on .NET, ASP.NET Core, and Blazor.
 I have experience working with various modern web technologies, contributing to enterprise-level applications, and optimizing legacy systems.
 I’m constantly learning and expanding my skill set in cloud technologies, CI/CD, and test-driven development.

-- 📫 How to reach me: umbertociccia@icloud.com
-- 📚 BSc in Computer Engineering
-- 📚 I'm currently studying Cyber security at the University of Calabria
-- 🧑🏻‍💻 Aspiring devops engineer
-- 🌎  <a href="https://umbertocicciaa.github.io/"> My github.io </a> (Work in progress...)
+I aspire to become a Devops Engineer

 My goals:
 - Microsoft Certified: Azure Fundamentals (AZ-900)